HappyPathway/ai-library-framework/autodoc/dependencies.md

 McCabe checker, plugin for flake8

-AgentRunResult(output='Based on the provided text, `mccabe` is a Python package that checks the McCabe complexity of code, functioning as a plugin for the `flake8` code checker.
-Developers use it as part of their software development and quality assurance process to assess and manage code complexity.')
+AgentRunResult(output="The 'mccabe' package is a Python tool, functioning as a plugin for flake8, that measures the McCabe cyclomatic complexity of code.
+Its key capability is to identify overly complex code sections, commonly used by developers to improve code quality and maintainability as part of their software development and quality assurance processes.")

 **Links:** [Website](https://pypi.org/project/mccabe/)